karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------------------------------------------------------------------
 Deployment: (create, replace, delete, describe, explain, edit, apply, scale, autoscale, rollout, set, expose )
 ---------------------------------------------------------------------------------------------------------------
-A Deployment provides declarative updates for Pods and ReplicaSets.
-Deployment will create or modify pods and its containerized application.
-Deployments can scale PODs, enable rollout of old & update new code in a controlled manner, or roll-back to an earlier deployment version if necessary.

-Do not overlap labels or selectors with other controllers (including other Deployments and StatefulSets).
+A Deployment provides declarative ways to  manage, create and scaling of identical pods, ensuring the desired state of an application.
+Deployments can scale PODs, enable rollout of old code & update new code in a controlled manner. roll-back to an earlier deployment version if necessary.
+Do not overlap "labels and selectors" with other controllers (including other Deployments and StatefulSets).
 Kubernetes doesn't stop you from overlapping, and if multiple controllers have overlapping selectors those controllers might conflict and behave unexpectedly.

 deployment updates can be done in 2 ways